José Andrés: The Chef Who Changed How America Cooks (and Cares)

 What He’s Doing Now

-Jose Andres is still feeding people, but not always in restaurants.
+José Andrés is an activist as well.
 Through World Central Kitchen, he’s served millions of meals in war zones, disaster sites, and underserved communities around the globe.

 He also teaches, writes cookbooks, and continues to shape public policy around food access.